 Great ono-on-one session.
 Richard has a pleasant manner that quickly found ways to improve my technical and artistic skills.
 He showed me some obvious camera settings I was over-looking and he suggested edits to my good pictures to make them better.

-I will work beside you, and explain all camera setting and menu options.
-This is a hands on experience will jump start your piccture taking.
+The most important factor in photos is the light.
+In my first meeting we will cover dealing with all the lighting senarios and will work beside you, and explain all camera setting and menu options.
+This hands on experience will jump start your piccture taking.

-I have a over 40 years of working in the field in countries around and the USA doing editorial and travel photography, as well as teaching photo seminars around the U.S.
+I have a over 45 years of working in the field in the USA and countries around wolrd, doing editorial and travel photography, as well as teaching photo seminars around the U.S.

 My price is an hourly rate of $100 with a 1 hour minimum.
 The first hour is $75.